cfjedimaster/galleon/installation/readme.txt

 ---- LATEST VERSION ----
+2.4.1 (October 29, 2010)
+Mark Drew found a bug where if your search result was on page N, your search result took you to page 1 always.
+This led me to update search in general.
+We now ONLY search messages, and we limit to 100 results.
+We also show the conf, forum, thread when displaying the results.

+/cfcs/forum.cfc, message.cfc, thread.cfc, settings.ini.cfm
+/messages.cfm, /search.cfm

+---- ARCHIVED UPDATES ----
 2.4.0 (September 22, 2010)
 /messages.cfm - title text for avatar
 /profile.cfm - support removing avatars - thanks to J. J. Blodgett